bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 The `CompletedPurchase` component then presents the user with a summary of their order.
 Specifically, it displays information about the selected movie and date and time of the screening using the `MovieSelectorService` and `ScreeningSelectorService`.

+The `VoteSuggestion` component presents the user with a list of movies that they can vote on, or add a new movie.
+It will use an HTTP GET request to get the movie, and then use a PUT to add a vote to the movie.

+The `VoteSuggestionAdmin` component presents the admin with a similar pge to the user.
+But, they will be able to use an HTTP PUT method to change the movie name.

+The `AdminComponent` component presents the admin the ability to change inventory and change the vote/suggestions.
+For the inventory, they will use POST methods to create a new screening, and a PUT method to change the screening, and DELETE method to delete the screening.

 ### ViewModel Tier

 > _Provide a summary of this tier of your architecture.
 This